 If you are affected by a medical error from your radiologist, seek the help of a medical malpractice attorney to sue the radiologist.

-Expert witnesses use their experience and knowledge in deciding if a radiologist had diagnosed a deficit even before the imaging study report is made.
+Expert witnesses use their experience and knowledge to decide if a radiologist has diagnosed a deficit even before the imaging study report is made.
 The degree of disability or injury caused by the misdiagnosis would decide if the radiologist was negligent.
 A well-experienced medical malpractice lawyer could lead the victims through the complex litigation process.